sukhde/cards-game/README.md

 Following are some steps to play game...

- 1  Click on the one card at first.
+ 1. Click on one card at first.

- 2  Then click another card if the card matches it will be  remained open.
+ 2. Click another card if the card matches the color of the card will change to sea green.

- 3  The color of cards also changes if it  is matched.

- 4  If the cards donot match it will be fliped back.
+ 3. If the cards donot match it will be fliped back.

- 5  Click refresh button if you want to play again.

- 6  When all the cards matched it will show congrats on the screen.
+ 4. When all the cards matched it will show congrats on the screen.

+ 5. Click refresh button if you want to play again.

 ## Issues

-+  I have some bugs with moves.

-+  Also there is some error in  increase stars.
++  Player can click as many cards as he/she want at a time.

++  Also the stars doesnot moves when i click so many cards agian and again.

  ## Author